Continuing Education Activity

 - Review the indications for dofetilide.

-- Outline the adverse effects, toxicity, and contraindications to dofetilide use.
+- Outline the potential adverse effects of dofetilide use.

 - Explain the importance of improving care coordination among the interprofessional team to enhance the delivery of care for patients when using dofetilide.